HomeAncient History

 “O lady who looks like the gods, I would willingly, once I have been in your bed, go down into the palace of Hades below.”
 So saying, he took her by the hand.
 And Aphrodite, lover of smiles, went along.”

 Aphrodite soon discovered that she was pregnant, and so she revealed her true identity to Anchises.
 She warned him that he should not tell anyone about their relationship, but Anchises was too astonished.
 He excitedly told many people about his affair with Aphrodite.
 Not many mortals could say such a thing.
-In punishment for his boasting, Zeus the king of the Greek gods sent a lightning bolt to injure Anchises’ foot.
+In punishment for his boasting, Zeus, the king of the gods, sent a lightning bolt to injure Anchises’ foot.
 From that moment, Anchises was crippled.

 kauffman goddess aphrodite venus guides aeneas painting

-Venus (Aphrodite) Directing Aeneas and Achates to Carthage, by Angelica Kauffman, 1807, via National Trust Images, Saltram Collection
+Venus (Aphrodite) Directing Aeneas and Achates to Carthage, by Angelica Kauffman, 1807.
+Source: National Trust Images, Saltram Collection

 When Aphrodite’s child was born, she named him Aeneas and gave him to Anchises to raise.
 The gods did not raise mortal children.
 However, Aphrodite supported Aeneas throughout his entire life.
 During the Trojan War, the goddess Aphrodite protected Aeneas from death many times, using her own body as a shield at one point.

-Aeneas managed to escape Troy and he carried Anchises on his back out of the burning city.
-On his travels afterward, which are retold in the Aeneid, Aeneas came across Queen Dido in Carthage.
-Aphrodite and Hera (although this story is from a Roman myth and therefore, they are known as Venus and Juno) conspired to bring together Aeneas and Dido.
-Aphrodite’s intention was that Dido would offer Aeneas and his company protection on their travels.
+Aeneas managed to escape Troy, carrying Anchises on his back out of the burning city.
+On his travels afterward, which are retold in the Aeneid, he encountered Queen Dido in Carthage.
+Aphrodite and Hera (or Venus and Juno) conspired to bring them together.
+Aphrodite intended that Dido would offer Aeneas and his company protection on their travels.